OKSANA AMADOR

 More

-Fund Development & Membership Manager
+Fund Development and Membership Director

-DANIEL WOODS-MILLIGAN, Fund Development & Membership Manager
+DANIEL WOODS-MILLIGAN, Fund Development and Membership Director

 Daniel (he/him) joined NPH as the Fund Development & Membership Associate in 2020 and became the Fund Development & Membership Manager of the NPH team in 2022, where he helps coordinate fundraising activities and membership engagement.
 Before joining NPH, Daniel worked in community reentry for the formerly incarcerated, where he managed fund development and took a special interest in addressing barriers to safe and secure housing faced by young people with a history of incarceration.